 There’s a problem here: the scientific language misses the meaning of something at root simple and strong.
-So, going back to first principles, here’s an example of synaesthesia in a very good contemporary poem called ‘Writing’:
+So, going back to first principles, here’s an example of synaesthesia in a contemporary poem called ‘Writing’:

 She could see the paper waiting to be written on

 She could hear the pens banging on the cupboard door

 She could feel the lines on the paper wobbling